 Phone: +44 (0)1782 732791

 Location: Claus Moser CM2.09

 Contacting me: Personal Assistant Sheila Allen firstname.lastname@example.org

-Helen moved to University of Liverpool in 2006 to lead the Hefce funded Centre for Excellence in Teaching and Learning.
-The work of the Centre helped to shape how medical professionalism is taught across medical schools in the UK and internationally and during this time, Helen set up the UK Council for Teachers of Professionalism.
-Her research focuses on the role of emotional intelligence in developing professionalism and leadership in doctors and she was promoted to a personal chair in Medical Education in 2013.
+Helen moved to the University of Liverpool in 2006 to lead the HEFCE-funded Centre for Excellence in Teaching and Learning.
+The work of the centre helped to shape how medical professionalism is taught across medical schools in the UK and internationally, and during this time, Helen set up the UK Council for Teachers of Professionalism.
+Her research focuses on the role of emotional intelligence in developing professionalism and leadership in doctors, and she was promoted to a Personal Chair in Medical Education in 2013.

 Helen is a member of the Advance HE Board and is Co-Convener of Advance HE’s PVC Network.
 Other external activities include membership of UUK International’s Transnational Education Advisory Board and of JISC’s Horizon Group.